Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 In order to get the code running in Azure you need a little bit more work.

-First create function app in Azure portal and deploy the code you developed locally there.
+1. Push your code in GitHub
+2. Setup Azure Portal CLI following the instructions here - https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli

-You can follow the instructions here - https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli
+3. Then deploy your Function App by following the instructions here - https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli

 The last step is the configure App Settings.
 Go again to Platform Features of your Function App and select Application Settings.